 Not everyone, however, shares such optimism about banks.
 Futurist and financial technology entrepreneur Brett King is well known for his bleak forecasts for large banks as they try to keep up with technological change and harness it to serve customers.

-Dubbed “two of the world’s most accomplished pilots of bank innovation,” Ellis and King will square off in an Oct.
+Dubbed “two of the world’s most accomplished pilots of bank innovation,” Ellis and King squared off in an Oct.
 23 debate dubbed “Bank to the Future: Where We’re Going, Do We Need Banks?”
 The event is part of Money 20/20, the annual conference of the payments and financial services technology industry.

 In this Q&A, Ellis gave his perspective about some of the issues in the debate.